 The Industrie 4.0 Maturity Index

-It’s pretty clear that the research essentially found gaps (those eternal gaps everywhere, in information management, customer experience management, digital transformation, you name it) between Industry 4.0 benefits perceptions and the actual strategies in place to reap those benefits.
+It’s pretty clear that the research essentially found gaps (those eternal gaps everywhere, in information management, customer experience management, digital transformation, you name it) between Industry 4.0 benefits perceptions and the actual strategies in place for the industry to reap those benefits.

 From there to an Industrie 4.0 maturity index with the steps to take and how to take them is of course a logical next step, especially since Infosys also looked at Industry 4.0 maturity in the research as the infographic shows.